-Control of Casual-Contact Communicable Diseases and Pests
+Control of Casual-Contact Communicable Diseases

 Because a school has a high concentration of people, it is necessary to take specific measures when the health or safety of the group is at risk.
-The school's professional staff has the authority to remove or isolate a student who has been ill or has been exposed to a communicable disease or highly transient pest, such as lice.
-Specific diseases include; diphtheria, scarlet fever, strep infections, whooping cough, mumps, measles, rubella, and other conditions indicated by the Local and State Health Departments.
-Any removal will be only for the contagious period as specified in the school's administrative guidelines.
+The school's professional staff has the authority to isolate a student who exhibits symptoms of a casual-contact communicable disease and contact the parents/guardians.
+Specific diseases include; COVID-19, meningococcal disease, mumps, norovirus infection, pertussis (whooping cough), scarlet fever, strep infections, tuberculosis, varicella (chickenpox), and others designated by the Indiana Department of Public Health.
+Protocols established by the State and County Health Department will be followed.